We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Contemporary chic meets gracious history at the Cape Heritage Hotel, one of the city's most prestigious 4* boutique hotels.
 Occupying carefully restored buildings dating back to 1771, each of the luxurious en-suite rooms have been individually decorated to showcase the original workmanship and architecture.

-As an integral part of the restored Heritage Square, the hotel has direct access to a vibrant community of restaurants and bars, all located around the restored 18th century courtyard which features the oldest known grapevine in South Africa.
+As an integral part of the restored Heritage Square, the hotel has direct access to a vibrant community of restaurants and bars, all located around the restored 18th century courtyard which features the oldest known grapevine in South Africa - planted in 1781 and still flourishing today.

 |Room:||1 x Luxury Room|